rmorabia/radhika.dev/src/posts/master-node.md

 This is how I know I'm getting to the level where Udemy isn't as appealing and faster-paced resources like [Egghead](https://egghead.io) & [PluralSight](https://pluralsight.com) are.
 Give me an overview of the concepts, structure, and vocabulary in less than 5 hours, so I can work on something myself.
 That might even be direct work tickets.

-## But how do we know get that list of essential concepts to learn?
+## But how do we get that list of essential concepts to learn?

 Especially if we're skipping large, comprehensive courses like Udemy's from now on.